memfault/interrupt/_drafts/test-automation-renode.md

 the tests and capture results.

-An alternative to building a complicated orchestration system for automated tests is to use the popular hardware emulator project, Renode, and it's built-in Robot Framework integration.
+An alternative to building a complicated orchestration system for automated tests is to use the popular hardware emulator project, Renode, and its built-in Robot Framework integration.
 By using Renode in conjunction with Github Actions, we can ensure that every pull-request and commit to master passes all our tests.

 <!-- excerpt start -->